Brescia Bugatti Tyres

 - The tyre we recommend in this size is the 710 x 90 Ensign Chevron Cord, It looks like the period Dunlop and has a strong carcass.

 - Beaded edge vintage tyres need an innertube.
-We recommend the H/D Michelin Innertube 710X90.
+We suggest fitting the H/D Michelin Innertube 710X90.

 - Many of the type 13 Bugatti change onto 19” wheels for more grip and fit 400-19 tyres.